-Remediation of conditions that may lead to and/or promote biological concerns and unsanitary conditions is an allowable expense up to \$300.00.
-Addressing bacteria and viruses and/or cleaning or repairing biological and unsanitary conditions to perform weatherization is not an allowable cost.
+Remediation of conditions that may lead to and/or promote biological concerns and unsanitary conditions is an allowable DOE H&S expense up to \$300.00.
+Addressing bacteria and viruses and/or cleaning or repairing biological and unsanitary conditions to perform weatherization is not an allowable H&S cost.
 Deferral may be necessary in cases where a known agent is present in the home that may create a serious risk to occupants or weatherization workers.
-Also, see Mold and Moisture bullet below.
+Also, see the "Mold and Moisture" section below.

-Sensory inspection.
+• Sensory inspection.